 Advanced Reactor Design, Nonproliferation, and Fuel Cycle Monitoring

-2025 ETI Summer School on Advanced Reactor Design, Nonproliferation, and Fuel Cycle Monitoring will be held in-person at Georgia Institute of Technology, Atlanta, GA, and Oak Ridge National Laboratory, TN, August 4 – 8, 2025.
-Students and researchers of all academic levels are invited to participate.
+2025 ETI Summer School on Advanced Reactor Design, Nonproliferation, and Fuel Cycle Monitoring was held in-person at Georgia Institute of Technology, Atlanta, GA, and Oak Ridge National Laboratory, TN, August 4 – 8, 2025.
+Students and researchers of all academic levels were invited to apply.
+About 15 applicants were approved to participate this summer school.
+They are U.S. citizens or Lawful Permanent Residents from universities and national labs, including undergraduate, graduate students, and scientist researchers.

-In this summer school, cross-cutting technologies across core disciplines will be explored to train the next-generation of nuclear innovators, including safeguards, global security, new reactors and new challenges, 3D printing to rapid prototyping, and machine learning for nonproliferation.
-Comprehensive lab demonstrations, hands-on activities, and tours are also going to be conducted, including travel to ORNL.
+In this summer school, cross-cutting technologies across core disciplines were explored to train the next-generation of nuclear innovators, including safeguards, global security, new reactors and new challenges, 3D printing to rapid prototyping, and machine learning for nonproliferation.
+Comprehensive lab demonstrations, hands-on activities, and tours were also conducted, including travel to ORNL.

-Financial support from the ETI consortium will be available, including lunch, hotel, and travel to Georgia Institute of Technology and Oak Ridge National Laboratory.
-The registration is open now.
-Join us!
+Financial support from the ETI consortium was provided, including lunch, hotel, and travel to Georgia Institute of Technology and Oak Ridge National Laboratory.
+Join us for the future program!

 Registration